Considering its influence on global weather patterns, very little data exists about the climate of the Sahara.

 Following its 2005 Bodele dust-research expedition to Chad (BodeX), in 2012 the Fennec ground observations were backed up by a series of flights at high and low altitude across the region using aircraft crammed with recording instruments (above right).

 Below is a short film about the Fennec project.
 It’s not click and play; it has to download itself.

 Reviews below only relate to the ‘Morocco Overland zone’ (left) and only the most useful maps are mentioned.
 The north of Morocco is not considered, although you assume any map will be OK up there too.
 Med ferries and Morocco port access maps here.
 For Sahara maps click this.
 Morocco Overland updates here.

-Get a paper map of Morocco: they’re inexpensive, light, compact, don’t need recharging and give you the big picture which is great for planning at home, or deciding where to go next once out there.
+A paper map of Morocco is inexpensive, light, compact, doesn’t need recharging and gives you the big picture which is great for planning at home, or deciding where to go next once out there.
 You can’t do that on your smartphone or GPS, handy though they are.

 • Fuel station info inconsistent (unless they mean ‘village fuel‘)

 • Many tracks (grey) are easy-to-drive gravel roads/pistes (white)